pinskylab/codEvol/README.md

 1. `outlierSNPs_in_outlierregions.csv`: A list of SNPs with FST>0.2 in outlier regions.
 Produced by `annotate_outliers.r`.

 # figures/
-The script-produced figures from the paper
+The script-produced figures from the paper, plus a handful of others that were useful along the way.

 # tables/
 1. `outlier_annotation.csv`: Annotated list of potential outlier SNPs and regions.
 Produced by `annotate_outliers.r`.
 Used by `figures_for_paper.r`